 Although cartoonish, and originally in 8-bit graphics, the backgrounds and characters are very colourful.
 Oddly enough, when close-ups of characters occur, they look very life-like, which is the opposite of the Special Edition.
 The music also sounds great and captures the pirate mood exceptionally well.
 For me, the Special Edition graphics adds more life to the environment.

-The only thing that let’s this game down, and it is only one thing, is that some of the puzzles are so convoluted that you will need to use a walkthrough to find the solution.
+The only thing that let’s this game down, and it is only one thing, is that some of the puzzles are so convoluted that you will need to use a walkthrough to find the solutions to many of the them.
 I like a mental challenge as much as the next person, but most would never think of using a rubber chicken as a zip-line.

 I did finish the game, but there were many times that I needed assistance from walkthroughs.